Common Questions

 How do I know if I am subject to the two-year home-country foreign residency requirement?

-When you agree to participate in an Exchange Visitor Program you will be subject to the two-year home-country foreign residency requirement if your exchange program is funded by either your government or the U.S. government, involves specialized knowledge or skills deemed necessary by your home country or you received graduate medical training.
+When you agree to participate in an Exchange Visitor Program you will be subject to the two-year home-country foreign residency requirement if your exchange program is funded by either your government or the U.S. government, involves fields of specialized knowledge or skills designated by the Department of State as clearly required by your home country or you received graduate medical training.
 If this requirement applies, you must return to your home country for a cumulative total of two years at the end of your exchange visitor program.
 You are not prohibited from traveling to the United States but may not benefit from certain employment-based or family-based visas until the foreign residency requirement is satisfied.

 Will I have to pay taxes on my salary if I am working and receiving wages while on an Exchange Visitor Visa?